Betsy DeVos Suggests HBCUs Are ‘Pioneers’ Of ‘School Choice’

 As reported by AmericanRadioWorks.com, more than 100 of the historically black colleges and universities are still open today.

 Although the institutions were founded to provide an education to black students, who had few options at the time, a vast majority of HBCUs have an increasing number of non-African American students.
-USNews.com reports historically black colleges and universities appeal to a wide variety of students because the tuition is often cheaper than other universities.
+US News reports historically black colleges and universities appeal to a wide variety of students because the tuition is often cheaper than other universities.
 However, they often provide an exemplary education.

 Unfortunately, many historically black colleges and universities are struggling with financial instability.
 On Monday, President Donald Trump and Secretary of Education Betsy DeVoss met with leaders of the HBCUs to discuss the ongoing issues.